schnapster/SqlSauce/README.md

 ### Datasource Proxy

-The DatabaseConnection supports [datasource-proxy](https://github.com/ttddyy/datasource-proxy) This is a neat toole to identify slow queries for example, and many more things.
+The DatabaseConnection supports [datasource-proxy](https://github.com/ttddyy/datasource-proxy) This is a neat tool to identify slow queries for example, and many more things.

 Here is an example that will log any query run on the resulting database connection that exceeds 10 seconds as a warning:
 ```java